maxcraig112/Giffy-bot/README.md

 - Add better try,except code that's more robust for errors
 - create small thumbnails of gifs when storing in archives
 - if bot is captioning gif, automatically add to json with text inputted
-- fix tagging system so that more words are included (a lot of tags in the dictionary isn't that bad since O(1) complexity)
     - create just stopwords for tags, keep all other words that are english
 - potentially make it so giffy can caption MP4, jpeg,png as well